-We recently published a Q&A discussion with Smith & Howard Wealth Managements’ Chief Investment Officer, Brad Swinsburg, in which he provided his thoughts on a range of topics related to the energy industry.
+We recently published a Q+A discussion with Smith and Howard Wealth Managements’ Chief Investment Officer, Brad Swinsburg, in which he provided his thoughts on a range of topics related to the energy industry.
 The impetus for the dialogue was the February power outage in Texas, but Brad also provided some thoughts and perspective on the overall energy industry and its transition toward renewables and clean energy.
 Considering the scrutiny the industry has recently been receiving and the hot-button nature of the topic politically, we were not surprised to receive a number of follow-up questions and comments as a result of the piece.
 It would be difficult to attempt to address them all, but there were a few consistent themes that we asked Brad to comment on.

 Q: Any last or different takeaways from the Texas situation now that more time has passed and more data is available?

 A: No, not really.
 If anything, I think our overall points about the root causes of the power outage are now more fully supported.
 As you’ll recall, our view was that the issues stemmed from the lack of “winterization” of the equipment and the closed-loop nature of the Texas grid.
 There was a lot said during the crisis and in the immediate aftermath about whether or not the failures of renewable sources like wind and solar were the main culprit, but the bigger, more unexpected issues were actually related to natural gas.
 In fact, the Electric Reliability Council of Texas (ERCOT), which operates the electric grid for most of the state, reported that the outage was primarily the result of natural gas supply issues.